vamsikrishna-2002/Workshop_Management_System_Project/README.md

 # Workshop_Management_System_Project
 The Workshop Management System is a web-based platform designed to simplify the organization, management, and participation of computer science workshops.
 The system supports three user roles: Admin, Organizer, and Participant, each with dedicated functionalities for efficient workshop management.

-Key Features
+*Key Features*:
-###Workshop Management: Create, update, and manage workshops with details such as schedules, capacity, pricing, and skill requirements.
+*Workshop Management*: Create, update, and manage workshops with details such as schedules, capacity, pricing, and skill requirements.
-User Registration: Secure user accounts with workshop enrollment for both free and paid events.
+*User Registration*: Secure user accounts with workshop enrollment for both free and paid events.
 Payment Processing: Integrated payment system with transaction history, invoices, receipts, and refund management.
 Advanced Search & Filtering: Discover workshops based on programming languages, technologies, and computer science topics.
 Organizer Dashboard: Manage workshops, participant registrations, materials, schedules, and workshop resources.